samu7988/Health_tracker/README.md

 - Implemented pulse sensor functionality to read BPM values.
 - Interfaced the accelerometer (ADXL345) for free fall detection.
 - Developed accelerometer APIs for reading and configuring.

-### Challenges Encountered

-- List any challenges faced during this update and how they were resolved.

-### Proposed Schedule

-Refer to the proposed schedule in the provided document.

-## Update 2

-### Progress Summary

-Summarize the work done in this update.

-### Firmware

 - Verified functionality of pulse sensor and accelerometer.
 - Implemented accelerometer interrupt for free fall detection.
 - Developed circular buffer for handling sensor data.